Congratulations, you’ve decided to buy some gold bars! A wise decision.

 If you buy gold bars at your local shop, remain vigilant about the area when you leave.
 Don’t let anyone follow you as you approach your car, or follow you home.
 If you make a big purchase take your confidant with you or stagger your purchases.

-Dealers and storage facilities are experienced at transportation, so I would use their services.
+Dealers and storage facilities are experienced in transportation, so I would use their services.
 If you want to do it yourself, do so with only small amounts and over several trips.

 Counterintuitively, I generally don’t recommend insuring gold bars stored at home.
 Why?
 Because doing so means you must tell other people what you have and where it’s stored, and that breaks the golden rule.